CyVerse-learning-materials/foss/docs/06_reproducibility_i.md

 * **Environment Management:**

     Conda allows users to create isolated environments for their projects.
 Each environment can have its own set of packages, dependencies, and even its own version of Python.
 This ensures that different projects can have their own specific requirements without interfering with each other.
+It allows for consistent and reproducible results across different systems and setups

 * **Package Management:**